Horrid Henry: The Movie: Plot

 After once again neglecting to finish his homework, Horrid Henry has his friend, Brainy Brian, forge a note from his mother claiming that his cat ate it.
 His teacher, Miss Battle-Axe, sees through Henry's ruse because the word "homework" is spelled correctly, something Henry struggles with.
 While Henry is in detention, his friends join him, and they rehearse for a school talent contest; they are interrupted by Miss Oddbod, the Headmistress, and two school inspectors.

-Meanwhile, Vic Van Wrinkle, the corrupt headmaster of the prestigious Brick House School, influences the school inspectors to close down Ashton Primary, the school Henry attends, hoping to profit from an influx of new students.
-The inspectors encourage Henry's pranks, resulting in Miss Battle-Axe and her colleague, Miss Lovely, being dismissed for failing to maintain discipline.
+Meanwhile, Vic Van Wrinkle, the corrupt headmaster of the prestigious Brick House School, influences the school inspectors to close Ashton Primary, the school Henry attends, hoping to profit from an influx of new students.
+The inspectors encourage Henry's pranks and even frame him, resulting in Miss Battle-Axe and her colleague, Miss Lovely, being dismissed for failing to enforce discipline.
 Furthermore, Miss Oddbod prohibits Henry's band, the Zero Zombies, from entering the talent contest.

-With Ashton Primary on the brink of closing, Henry's Great Aunt Greta offers to pay for Henry to attend an all-girls private academy (thinking Henry is a girl) and his younger brother, Perfect Peter, to attend Brick House.
+With Ashton Primary on the brink of closing, Henry's Great Aunt Greta offers to pay for Henry to attend Our Lady Giddiantus, an all-girls private academy (as she has long been under the impression Henry is a girl) and his younger brother, Perfect Peter, to attend Brick House.
 Miss Lovely applies for a job at Brick House and spies on Van Wrinkle; she is captured, but passes notes about Van Wrinkle's plan to Peter.
-After Henry escapes from his new school with the help of Margaret, who has also been transferred there, he and the Zero Zombies compete in the talent contest, hoping that a victory will garner enough fame to save Ashton Primary from closure.
-They win the contest, but Miss Oddbod informs Henry that fame is irrelevant in this case and that Ashton Primary School will close regardless.
+After Henry escapes from his new school with the help of Margaret, who has also been transferred there, he and the Zero Zombies perform in the talent contest and win.
+Henry thinks that their victory will garner enough fame to keep Ashton Primary open, but Miss Oddbod tells him that fame alone cannot change the school's fate.

-Henry later receives an invitation to participate in the game show 2 Cool 4 School, and Margaret suggests they use the cash prize to bribe the school inspectors into leaving Ashton Primary alone.
-In the final round of the game, Henry is confronted by Miss Battle-Axe, who challenges him to spell "homework."
-Recalling Miss Battle-Axe's previous admonitions and using the phrase "Oh, Henry" as a mnemonic device, he finally spells the word correctly and wins.
+Henry later receives an invitation to compete on the game show 2Cool4School, and Margaret realizes that the cash prize could be used to bribe the school inspectors into leaving Ashton Primary alone.
+In the final round of the game, Henry is confronted by Miss Battle-Axe, who challenges him to spell "homework".
+Using Miss Battle-Axe's phrase "Oh, Henry" as a mnemonic device, he finally spells the word correctly and wins.
+To Henry's surprise, Miss Battle-Axe reveals that she is a former 2Cool4School champion herself and she used her connections to orchestrate Henry’s appearance on the show.

 Meanwhile, Peter and his friends try to rescue Miss Lovely, but are captured by Van Wrinkle.
 Miss Lovely tricks Van Wrinkle into explaining his plan while Peter has her mobile phone on a call with Miss Oddbod, who contacts the police.
 Van Wrinkle attempts to escape, but falls over due to Peter tying his shoelaces together; he and the school inspectors are arrested.
-Henry offers the cash prize to Miss Oddbod, who declines it and explains that the school has already been saved.
-Instead, the money is used to throw a large party at Henry's house.
+Miss Oddbod declines the cash prize, which is instead used to throw a large party at Henry's house.